kwyckmans/planet-generation/README.md

-# Pixi.JS TypeScript boilerplate

-_Notice: currently broken, see [issue](https://github.com/GuillaumeDesforges/pixijs-typescript-starter/issues/8)_

-I had a hard time setting up a development environment, so I decided to share it.

-It can be useful to start from there if you want to start developping a game for browsers quickly.

-This setup is supposed to be used with VS Code, as configuration is provided so that you hava all tools set up.
+# 2D Planet generation in PIXI.js

+PIXI.js set-up based on [pixijs-typescript-starter](https://github.com/GuillaumeDesforges/pixijs-typescript-starter/) by @GuillaumeDesforges.
+Beware there is (at the time of writing this) an issue with this starter and the vs code debugger, more info in the [issue](https://github.com/GuillaumeDesforges/pixijs-typescript-starter/issues/8).

 ## Requirements

 - Node JS and NPM
 - VS Code
--   Chrome
+- A browser (tested in Chrome and Firefox)

 ## Setup